Parth-Vader/thinkspace/_posts/2017-05-10-First-Steps.md

 The spider was using around `35% CPU`, whereas the ideal value should be `100%` since we want the download process to be as fast as possible.
 We found out that since it was a static website, the spider would not take so much CPU.

 My next task is to test whether the benchmarking spider is stable or not.
 That would be done by taking a lot of test cases (around 50) and plot the values to check the distribution.
+Also, I would be using `nginx` server instead of `Apache` server and see the results.
+Then, I would be testing the same for some other HTML files and see the results.

 ## Important Links found :